-Other than offenses listed above which substantially disrupt the orderly conduct of a school or school function (This may also in include "Felony Suspension" - School Board Policy 5.10 (6) - and intentional R. Unauthorized use of cameras (digital, Video, cell phone, cameras, etc.): The use of electronic imaging devices to capture pictures of teachers, staff, or students without permission.
+Q. Other Serious Misconduct: Other than offenses listed above which substantially disrupt the orderly conduct of a school or school function (This may also in include "Felony Suspension" - School Board Policy 5.10 (6) - and intentional false accusations against employees as provided by Florida Statute.)
+R. Unauthorized use of cameras (digital, Video, cell phone, cameras, etc.): The use of electronic imaging devices to capture pictures of teachers, staff, or students without permission.
 Students shall not post unauthorized videos or images on the internet which violate the Student Code of Conduct.
 Videos or images that are obscene or violent in nature may be considered a level IV offense.